solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

   });
 });
 EOF
-echo "executing test gloo-mesh-2-0/templates/steps/root-trust-policy/tests/certificate-issued-by-gloo-mesh.test.js.liquid" mocha ./test.js --retries=50 --bail 2> /dev/null || exit 1
+echo "executing test procs/gloo-mesh-2-0-eks-and-openshift/build/templates/steps/root-trust-policy/tests/certificate-issued-by-gloo-mesh.test.js.liquid" mocha ./test.js --timeout 5000 --retries=50 --bail 2> /dev/null || exit 1
 -->

 You can see that the last certificate in the chain is now identical on both clusters.
 It's the new root certificate.